okfn/opendefinition/source/open-definition-dev.markdown

 ### 1. Open Works

-A specific **work** is open if its manner of distribution satisfies the following requirements.
+An open **work** must satisfy the following requirements in its distribution:

 ##### 1.1 Open License